Particle density in diffusion-limited annihilating systems: Proof of main results on the integer lattice

-We will work with the sequential process defined in Section~\ref{sec:construction}.
+We will work with the sequential process defined in Section~\ref{sec:lemmas}.
 Recall that in this process, we order the graph's vertices and then run the $A$-particles one at a time in sequence.
 Each $A$-particle runs until annihilation or time~$t$.
-By \thref{lem:sequential.process}, the total occupation time of the origin in this process is stochastically larger than the total occupation time of the origin in true DLAS up to time~$t$.
+By \thref{lem:sequential.process}, the total occupation time of the origin in this process is stochastically larger than the total occupation time of the origin in DLAS up to time~$t$.
 Until the final proof of \thref{thm:UB}, we will work with the sequential process with particles present initially only on the positive integers, with vertices ordered $1,2,\ldots$.
 We call this the \emph{one-sided sequential process}.

-We start by proving an estimate on the probability an $A$-particle at distance $k$ reaches the origin.
+We start by proving an estimate on the probability of an $A$-particle at $k$ reaching the origin.
 We then use this to bound the expected occupation time of the origin in the one-sided sequential process.
-This and Lemma \ref{lem:sequential.process} will lead to the proof of \thref{thm:UB}.

-\begin{lemma}\thlabel{lem:seq} Let $G_k$ be the event that there is an $A$-particle initially at $k$ and that it visits the root in the one-sided sequential process run for time~$t$.
+\begin{lemma}\thlabel{lem:seq} \commHL{Assume $p=1/2$.} Let $G_k$ be the event that there is an $A$-particle initially at $k$ and that it visits the root in the one-sided sequential process run for time~$t$.
 Then for $1\leq k\leq 2t$,

 for an absolute constant $C$. \end{lemma} \begin{proof} We start by defining two random variables that are functions of the initial particle configuration.
 Fix $k$, and let $D=D[1,k-1]$ be the number of $A$-particles minus the number of $B$-particles initially in $[1,k-1]$.
 Observe that $D$ is distributed as $2\Bin(k-1,1/2)-(k-1)$.
-Let $L_i$ be the number of steps to the right of position~$k$ that the $i$th $B$-particle is found.
-Since $L_i$ is a sum of $i$ independent random variables with the geometric distribution with parameter $1/2$ on $\{1,2,\ldots\}$,
+Consider the $i$th $B$-particle to the right of position~$k$, and let $L_i$ be its distance from $k$.
+Since $L_i$ is a sum of $i$ independent random variables with the geometric distribution of parameter $1/2$ on $\{1,2,\ldots\}$,

 Let $\Ff_{k-1}$ be the $\sigma$-algebra generated by the locations of all $B$-particles and the paths of $A$-particles starting at positions $1,\ldots,k-1$ in the one-sided sequential process.
 This represents the information available after running the process for the $A$-particles at positions $1,\ldots,k-1$.
 Let $F_k$ be the event that no $B$-particles remain at these sites and that there is an $A$-particle at position~$k$.
 The event $G_k$ cannot occur unless $F_k$ occurs, since an $A$-particle at site~$k$ cannot move to the origin without colliding with one of these $B$-particles.
 If $F_k$ occurs, then the key quantity is the distance to the right of $k$ that the first remaining $B$-particle is found.
 Call this value $R$, setting it to $0$ if $F_k$ does not occur.
 Given $R$ and that $F_k$ occurs, the question is whether a simple random walk will reach the origin from $k$ in $t$ steps without moving to site $R+k$.
 Hence, using the gambler's ruin probability of reaching the origin without moving to site $R+k$ in any number of steps, we obtain the bound